prashantpawar/sol-unit/README.md

 }
 ```

 There is plenty more in the `contracts/src` folder.
-It's actually not that hard once eris-db is properly set up.
-All test contracts looks pretty much the same - a target named 'testee' and a few methods that begin with 'test' and has an assertion in it.
+All test contracts looks pretty much the same - a target contract and a few methods that begin with 'test' and has assertions in them.

 ### Build constraints